Ultimate Travel Guide to Vietnam

 I wasn’t aware of the Phu Luong Nature Reserve, which is on my travel Itinerary for March 2025.
 Wow, Vietnam is such a fantastic Country with unending beauty and experiences.
 So, I thought I’d have to share it with you.
 I can’t wait to experience Phu Luong myself in March, and I will keep you updated.

 The picturesque Phu Luong forest stretches over 17,662 hectares, with only 1/3 inhabited and the rest a protected tropical jungle.
 As it is only 40 km from Mai Chau, the Phu Luong Nature Reserve is within easy reach and well worth exploring.
-Although one can explore Phu Luong independently, consider the Mai Chau Pu Luong 2-3-day tour.
-You’ll find many stalls along the way where you can buy refreshments and try out the local speciality, cà phê phin, which is Vietnamese coffee.
+Although one can explore Phu Luong independently, consider the following Mai Chau Pu Luong 2-3-day tour.
+You’ll find many stalls along the way where you can buy refreshments and try out a Cà Phê Phin, Vietnamese coffee.

 Ha Long Bay

-Halong Bay is comprised of about 1600 little islets near China’s border.
-UNESCO recognized its incomparable beauty in 1994 and declared it a World Heritage Site.
-Is Halong Bay worth visiting?
-Although it is overrated, we had an unforgettable two-day, one-night experience there.
+The popular Halong Bay ranks among the most popular tourist destinations in Vietnam.
+It comprised of about 1600 little islets near China’s border.
+In 1994 UNESCO recognised its incomparable beauty and declared it a World Heritage Site.

 Halong Bay Overnight Cruises